MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-ski-rental-linear-regression.md

 In this four-part tutorial series, you will use Python and linear regression in [SQL Server Machine Learning Services](../sql-server-machine-learning-services.md) to predict the number of ski rentals.
 The tutorial use a [Python notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md).
 ::: moniker-end
 ::: moniker range="=azuresqldb-mi-current||=sqlallproducts-allversions"
-In this four-part tutorial series, you will use Python and linear regression in [SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview) to predict the number of ski rentals.
+In this four-part tutorial series, you will use Python and linear regression in [Azure SQL Managed Instance Machine Learning Services](/azure/sql-database/sql-database-managed-instance-machine-learning-services-overview) to predict the number of ski rentals.
 The tutorial use a [Python notebook in Azure Data Studio](../../azure-data-studio/sql-notebooks.md).
 ::: moniker-end

 Imagine you own a ski rental business and you want to predict the number of rentals that you'll have on a future date.
 This information will help you get your stock, staff, and facilities ready.